-\paragraph{Sensitivity depends on the model, but the core risk is behavioral.} The answer-generation results show that persona steering does not act as a uniformly mild style overlay.
-Qwen3-4B is the most sensitive model (mean $|\Delta| = 0.172$), Qwen3-32B the least sensitive (0.021), and gpt-oss-20b falls between despite its larger total parameter count.
-This pattern is consistent with the idea that effective capacity at inference, rather than total parameter count alone, shapes how strongly a model responds to activation perturbation.
-For educational use, the more important point is that steering can change whether answers remain coherent, evidence-based, and task-aligned.
+Three findings are particularly important when applying persona steering in education: (i) steering alters content quality, not just style; (ii) the effects and risks are highly task-dependent; and (iii) scorer-side personalization needs explicit calibration.
+The answer-generation results show that steering is not a uniformly mild style overlay.
+Qwen3-4B is the most sensitive model (mean $|\Delta| = 0.172$), Qwen3-32B the least (0.021), and gpt-oss-20b falls in-between, despite its larger parameter count.
+For educational use, the central issue is behavioral: steering can change whether answers remain coherent, evidence-based, and task-aligned.

-\paragraph{The qualitative failures are semantic rather than cosmetic.} Table~\ref{tab:examples} shows that steering can inject fabricated evidence, derail academic register, leak planning text, create internal contradictions, or reframe harmful facts as praise.
-These are failures of evidence use, reasoning, and task fidelity, not just changes in tone.
-This matters because a persona that sounds engaging or supportive may still degrade answer quality in ways that are not obvious from surface style alone.

-\paragraph{Steering often behaves like perturbation.} Figure~\ref{fig:perturbation} shows that many trait-model pairs, especially in Qwen3-4B, fall in the lower-left quadrant, meaning that both steering directions reduce quality relative to the unsteered baseline.
-The negative length-quality correlation in gpt-oss-20b ($r = -0.47$), together with much weaker correlations in the dense Qwen models, suggests that verbosity alone does not explain the degradation.
-A more plausible interpretation is that steering at $\alpha = 2.0$ often pushes the model away from a well-calibrated operating point.
+\paragraph{Steering behaves like perturbation, not style control.} Figure~\ref{fig:perturbation} shows that many trait-model pairs, especially in Qwen3-4B, fall in the lower-left quadrant, where steering in both directions degrade quality relative to the unsteered baseline.
+This pattern indicates that persona vectors often act as perturbations to the underlying representation rather than controlled stylistic adjustments.
+Qualitatively, failures include fabricated evidence, leaked planning text, internal contradictions, and harmful reframings of factual content.
+These are semantic failures rather than cosmetic tone changes.
+The negative length-quality correlation in gpt-oss-20b ($r=-0.47$), together with weaker correlations in the dense Qwen models, further suggests that verbosity alone does not explain the degradation.